meferral/Menu_Dashboard/README.md

 1.  **Outlook** receives email system generated process that runs at end of daily
 2.  **Power Automate** scrapes the CSV from the email and moves it to a Ondrive folder
 3.  **Python**
-      -reads in the entire folder using the "os" and "glob" libraries to continually concatenate the files as the get added to the folder
+      - reads in the entire folder using the 'os' and 'glob' libraries to continually concatenate the files as the get added to the folder
-      -cleans the files so they can be displayed for analysis and then exports one concise excel file to be picked up by PowerBI
+      - cleans the files so they can be displayed for analysis and then exports one concise excel file to be picked up by PowerBI
-      -this is run using the "time" and "schedule" libraries for automation
+      - this is run using the 'time' and 'schedule' libraries for automation
 4.  **PowerBI** desktop houses the cleaned data and manages the relationships as well as pulls in hardcoded data with forecasting information.
         -DAX functions are used to create KPI's on the dashboard and those are housed on their own tables(2)
 5.  **On Premises Gateway** connects the web based PowerBI with local folders so that the above processes flow through to the front end users

 ## Definitions
--**NetMenu**- Menu management software
+- **NetMenu**- Menu management software
--**Gold**- Card service software
+- **Gold**- Card service software
--**Cost Per Meal** = Total cost of food on the menu / # of customers that come through the door -**Forecasted Amount/Cost**- a educated guess on amounts to produce -**Prepared Amount/Cost**- the amount that got recorded for production in a real setting -**Served Amount/Cost**- the food that was served from the prepared -**Leftover Amount/Cost**- the difference of the prepared and served cost/amount
+- **Cost Per Meal** = Total cost of food on the menu / # of customers that come through the door
+- **Forecasted Amount/Cost**- a educated guess on amounts to produce
+- **Prepared Amount/Cost**- the amount that got recorded for production in a real setting
+- **Served Amount/Cost**- the food that was served from the prepared
+- **Leftover Amount/Cost**- the difference of the prepared and served cost/amount